OmarrRoberts/SeniorThesis2023/README.md

 Actors: New and Old Users.

-Overview: User will be taken to a main page where they will be presented with options to pick from: Profile page, Recipe Upload.
+Overview: User will be taken to a main page where they will be presented with options to pick from: Profile page, Recipe Upload, Recipe Search.

 Course of Events:
 1. Uses Login page